webgpu/webgpufundamentals/webgpu/lessons/webgpu-3dlut.md

 {{{example url="../webgpu-post-processing-image-adjustments-3d-luts-w-loader.html"}}}

-Here's some luts I found online applied to an image
+Here's some luts I found online and applied them to an image

 <div class="webgpu_center">
-   <div data-diagram="cubeLuts" class="fill-container"></div>
+   <div data-diagram="cubeLuts" class="fill-container" style="max-width: 1200px"></div>
 </div>

 Note that Adobe LUTs are not designed for online usage.
 They are large files.